The Math: Compound Frequency vs Total Return

 - Compound daily: $1,000 × (1.01)^90 = $2,449.
 You earned $1,449.

 From never-compound to daily-compound: 16x more earnings over 90 days, same starting capital, same daily rate.
+Plug your own deposit into the yield calculator to see your curve.

 Why the gap is so wide